jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HF 8 Proportional allocation
 If a Maori authority distribution consists of a taxable Maori authority distribution and another amount, the Maori authority must allocate an equal proportion of each type of distribution to every member to whom the distribution is made.

-**Table HIConsequences of change in entity status for purposes of Maori authority rules**
+**Table H1Consequences of change in entity status for purposes of Maori authority rules**

 ### HF 9 Treatment of companies and trusts that choose to apply this subpart
 Company becoming Maori authority